aws/eks-anywhere/docs/content/en/docs/getting-started/optional/irsa.md

         eks.amazonaws.com/token-expiration: "86400"
     ```

-1. Run the following command to apply the manifests for the amazon-eks-pod-identity-webhook.
+1. Run the following command to apply the manifests for the `amazon-eks-pod-identity-webhook`.
 The image used here will be pulled from docker.io.
 Optionally, the image can be imported into (or proxied through) your private registry.
-Change the IMAGE= argument here to your private registry if needed.
+Change the `IMAGE` argument here to your private registry if needed.

     ```bash
     make cluster-up IMAGE=amazon/amazon-eks-pod-identity-webhook:latest